Logo Logo

 Site access: The installation site should be accessible for transportation of turbine components.
 In cases where access is limited, temporary infrastructure such as access roads may need to be constructed to facilitate safe delivery and setup.

 Space requirements: Adequate space is needed around the turbine to accommodate both the foundation and the turbine’s operational needs.
-Although the Freen-20 turbine is designed to optimize land use, there should be enough open area around the turbine to ensure airflow is not obstructed and to maintain safe distances from structures.
-The minimum required surface space needed is 7 x 7 meters.
+Although the Freen turbine is designed to optimize land use, there should be enough open area around the turbine to ensure airflow is not obstructed and to maintain safe distances from structures.
+For instance, the minimum required surface space needed for Freen-20 model is 7 x 7 meters.

-Communications: The site should be equipped to support necessary data transmission capabilities (refer to information under Monitoring and Technology for further details). -
+Communications: The site should be equipped to support necessary data transmission capabilities.

 Still Have Questions?
 Let’s Talk!

-We’re here to help with any questions or ideas about small wind turbine generators.
+We’re here to help with any questions or ideas about small wind turbine generators and energy storage.
 Whether you need more info, have proposals, or want to discuss your needs, we’d love to hear from you.
 Let’s power the future together!